Ongoing Training: Importance of Training Follow-Up

 With a shortage of skills and talent being something businesses across industries are confronting, there is a tremendous focus on training and development.
 Unemployment is low, certain skills are in high-demand, and for many employees, they’re in the driver’s seat.
+The importance of ongoing training can not be overemphasized.

 Good employees have plenty of opportunities, and one of the best things employers can do when there are situations like this is focus on their training and development initiatives.